-Foundation class in use of digital and film cameras, lenses, light, composition, timing, and digital techniques.
-Emphasis on still news and feature photography principles applicable to all photo communications, including video.
-Provide own stillcamera equipment and USB drive for photo storage and safeguarding.
+Introduction to Photojournalism I Foundation class in use of cameras, lenses, light, composition, timing, and field techniques.
+Emphasis on news and feature photography with principles applicable to all visual communications, including video.
+Produce black and white photos for assignments, mass communications, including the students news service The Buccaneer.
+Provide own DSLR camera equipment or mobile device and USB drive for photo storage and field work.
+This class may include students from multiple sections.
 (E)

-- 1. Identify and explain the controls of a 35 mm digital single lens reflex camera and flash. - 2.
+- 1. Identify and explain the controls of a 35 mm digital single lens reflex camera and flash and or other mobile device. - 2.
 Identify a variety of light conditions and interpret their impacts on a given subject. - 3.
 Identify aesthetic compositional devises that give a photo impact and interest. - 4.
 Recognize the newsworthy qualities of an action, event or trend. - 5.
 Develop a strategy for documenting a subject visually. - 6.
 Plan, execute and assemble a photo story, or essay, including 4-7 points with accompanying text and captions. - 7.
 Identify legal restrictions that inhibit photographic documentation. - 8.
 Compose a caption that will interpret and explain an image's content and context, understanding that it may be the deciding factor in a reader's decision to start a story. - 9.
 Gather relevant information to a photo subject in order to write an effective caption. - 10.
 Demonstrate a working knowledge of photographic terms related to the camera, lens, design, and aesthetic composition.